In Person & Online

 Ryan Patterson is a video producer and award-winning AI filmmaker based in Toronto.
 He has over a decade of video production experience in marketing and communications at Humber Polytechnic and is the founder of Queen One Studios, an AI-powered production company that specializes in original storytelling through film and advertising, in addition to educational opportunities

-1:00 p.m. – 4:00 p.m. | Workshop B: To be Announced
+1:00 p.m. – 4:00 p.m. | Workshop B: Building Crisis-Ready Communications: Planning, Messaging, and Media Strategies

 Sponsored By